Skip to main content

 3.1 Capture and Store Identity Management Data Elements

-Table 6.
-Identity Management System (IDMS) Data Fields
+Table 6: Identity Management System Data Fields

 ID IDMS Field Name Field Type Additional Guidance